- Download our Moving to Kenya Guide (PDF)

-As bus journeys in Kenya are long and not always comfortable, expats are advised to travel with an established company that has a modern fleet of vehicles.
-Expats should also purchase first-class tickets wherever possible as these offer larger seats with additional legroom at a minimal cost.
+As bus journeys in Kenya are long and not always comfortable, expats are advised to travel with an established company that has a modern fleet of vehicles, such as Dreamline Express Limited, Coast Bus and Crown Bus.
+We suggest expats book their ticket in advance, especially for popular routes.

-Matatus are privately operated minibuses that cover short or medium distances in Kenya.
+Matatus are privately-operated minibuses that cover short or medium distances in Kenya.
 Vehicles are usually meant to hold no more than 20 people, but some drivers will load more passengers into a single matatu.

 While travelling by matatu provides a uniquely Kenyan experience with their colourful décor and loud music, it can be risky.
 Matatus are often driven badly with drivers swerving in and out of traffic to get to their destination quickly and stopping suddenly to pick up passengers at the side of the road.

 Matatus are the cheapest way of getting around in Kenya, with prices based on distance travelled.
 But, due to safety issues, travelling by local buses or car are better options.

 Tuk-tuks are three-wheeled motorised taxis that can be found in Kenya’s main cities, especially along the coast.
 They can carry up to three passengers and are a speedy way to get around town.